The Miscarriage Process

 b) if you have persistent bleeding filling more than one sanitary pad in half an hour and pass pieces of placenta, which look like blood clots or liver.

 For those who cope at home;

 Once the miscarriage is over, ring your medical professional or the hospital to let them know you have passed your baby.
-It is important that you are examined later to determine whether or not the miscarriage is complete.
+It is important you are examined later to determine whether or not the miscarriage is complete.
 You may be sent for a scan to confirm the findings.
 Remaining unpassed tissue can cause infection with serious consequences to following pregnancies and also cause sterility.
-Your miscarriage needs to be recorded on medical files for future reference.
+(Your miscarriage also needs to be recorded on medical files for future reference.)

 Choices around miscarriage treatment when there are options;

 If a baby is found to have died (at a scan is not uncommon) the shock will be devastating.
 Sometimes the mother may have an inkling like morning sickness has stopped and she feels more herself.
 None-the-less actually knowing is awful as the last of her hope has gone.
 As soon as reasonably possible, a medical professional needs to be consulted.
 Decisions between them, yourself and your support person need to be made about the most acceptable action to be taken.

 Without knowing the particular circumstances of a miscarriage or what NZ hospital is attended, a NZ medical professional can only offer fairly general advice about what to expect in our local hospitals;